Skip to main content

 Darker states have higher average permit costs.
 Click any city dot to see the full fee breakdown.

-AK AL AR AZ CA CO CT DC DE FL GA HI IA ID IL IN KS KY LA MA MD ME MI MN MO MS MT NC ND NE NH NJ NM NV NY OH OK OR PA RI SC SD TN TX UT VA VT WA WI WV WY Atlanta, GAAtlanta Austin, TXAustin Boston, MABoston Charlotte, NCCharlotte Chicago, ILChicago Columbus, OHColumbus Dallas, TXDallas Denver, CODenver Houston, TXHouston Kansas City, MOKansas City Las Vegas, NVLas Vegas Los Angeles, CALos Angeles Miami, FLMiami Minneapolis, MNMinneapolis Nashville, TNNashville New York, NYNew York Orlando, FLOrlando Philadelphia, PAPhiladelphia Phoenix, AZPhoenix Portland, ORPortland Raleigh, NCRaleigh Richmond, VARichmond San Antonio, TXSan Antonio San Diego, CASan Diego Seattle, WASeattle Springfield, MOSpringfield St. Louis County, MOSt.
+AK AL AR AZ CA CO CT DC DE FL GA HI IA ID IL IN KS KY LA MA MD ME MI MN MO MS MT NC ND NE NH NJ NM NV NY OH OK OR PA RI SC SD TN TX UT VA VT WA WI WV WY Atlanta, GAAtlanta Austin, TXAustin Boston, MABoston Charlotte, NCCharlotte Chicago, ILChicago City of St. Louis, MOCity of St. Louis Columbus, OHColumbus Dallas, TXDallas Denver, CODenver Houston, TXHouston Kansas City, MOKansas City Las Vegas, NVLas Vegas Los Angeles, CALos Angeles Miami, FLMiami Minneapolis, MNMinneapolis Nashville, TNNashville New York, NYNew York Orlando, FLOrlando Philadelphia, PAPhiladelphia Phoenix, AZPhoenix Portland, ORPortland Raleigh, NCRaleigh Richmond, VARichmond San Antonio, TXSan Antonio San Diego, CASan Diego Seattle, WASeattle Springfield, MOSpringfield St. Louis County, MOSt.
 Louis County Tampa, FLTampa

 Cheaper → More expensive Verified city